 For most people, the symptoms of a stroke typically start without prior warning and can last from just a few seconds to a few minutes.
 Fortunately, patients recover quickly without further damage or issues, but this is not the case for many.
 The symptoms and warning signs often depend on which brain area gets affected.
 Severe strokes affect more significant regions in the brain; thus, more physical functions are likely lost and can result in orthopedic injuries to knees, hips, hands, or shoulders due to falls.

-Currently, the only traditional treatments of ischemic strokes require restoration of proper blood flow back into the affected area by using a mechanical device or thrombolytics that physically removes any brain clots.
-The use of thrombolytics is very beneficial if introduced a few hours after the patient displays chronic stroke symptoms but not very useful the longer a patient waits.
+Currently, the only traditional treatments of ischemic strokes require restoration of proper blood flow back into the affected area by using a mechanical device or thrombolytics that physically remove any brain clots.
+The use of thrombolytics is very beneficial if introduced a few hours after the patient displays chronic stroke symptoms, but not very useful the longer a patient waits.
 This means that only a few stroke patients can take advantage of this therapy due to the timing requirements.

 Risk Factors for Strokes